opencredo/terrahelp/examples/tfstate-encrypt/README.md

         terrahelp tfstate encrypt -inline=true -simple-key="AES256Key-32Characters0987654321"

 * Inspect `terraform.tfstate` content after encryption.
-Note how all the sensitive values, as detected in the terraform.tfvars file, have now been replaced with encrypted versions, and will look something like below:
+Note how all the sensitive values, as detected in the `terraform.tfvars` file, have now been replaced with encrypted versions.
+The content should look something like that below:

         {
             "version": 1,